 SBS in Boston provides an exciting opportunity for SBS majors to spend the semester living and interning in the greater Boston area, while earning credit toward their degree.
 Internship opportunities span a variety of industries and functions, and are in various locales around the metro area.
 Some internships are at companies and organizations where alumni work and are available to offer mentoring.
 Build your skills, explore your options, make connections, and gain experience in the professional world!
 Participants will receive a full semester’s worth of credits, and financial aid will apply.
+Students in the co-hort live in a beautiful dorm on the lovely Mount Ida Campus of UMass Amherst, take a professional development class on Fridays, and complete their internships over the course of the semester.

 Previous sites have included places such as the MA State Appeals Court, Senator Elizabeth Warren’s Office, State Street Corporation, GBH, The Castle Group, Element Productions, The Office of the Governor of the State of Massachusetts, Corvium, and Boston Casting, and others.